Stone Duality for Topological Convexity Spaces: Preliminaries

 \subsection{Topological Convexity Spaces}

-\begin{definition} A {\em topological convexity space} is a triple $(X,{\mathcal F},{\mathcal C})$, where $X$ is a set; ${\mathcal F}$ is a collection of subsets of $X$ that is closed under finite unions and arbitrary intersections; and ${\mathcal C}$ is a collection of subsets of $X$ that is closed under directed unions and arbitrary intersections.
+\begin{definition} A {\em topological convexity space} is a triple $(X,{\mathcal F},{\mathcal C})$, where $X$ is a set; ${\mathcal F}$ is a collection of subsets of $X$ that is closed under finite unions and arbitrary intersections, i.e. the collection of closed sets for some topology on $X$; and ${\mathcal C}$ is a collection of subsets of $X$ that is closed under directed unions and arbitrary intersections.
 Note that these include empty unions and intersections, so $X$ and $\emptyset$ are in both $\mathcal F$ and $\mathcal C$.
 Sets in $\mathcal F$ will be called {\em closed} subsets of $X$ and sets in $\mathcal C$ will be called {\em convex} subsets of $X$. \end{definition}

 The motivation here is that $(X,{\mathcal F})$ is a topological space, while $(X,{\mathcal C})$ is an abstract convexity space.
 Abstract convexity spaces are a generalisation of convex subsets of standard Euclidean spaces.
 Abstract convexity spaces were defined in \cite{Kay1971}, though in that paper, the definition did not require $\mathcal C$ to be closed under nonempty directed unions.
 Closure under directed unions was an additional property, called ``domain finiteness''.
 Later authors incorporated closure under directed unions into the definition of an abstract convexity space, and used the term {\em preconvexity space} for a set with a chosen collection of subsets that is closed under arbitrary intersections and contains the empty set~\cite{Dawson1987}.